leg100/etok/README.md

 ## Privileged Commands

-Etok commands can be specified as privileged.
-Pass the `--privileged-commands=<command1,command2,..>` flag to the `workspace new` command.
+Commands can be specified as privileged.
+Pass them via the `--privileged-commands` flag to the `workspace new` command.
 Only users possessing the RBAC permission to update the workspace (see above) can run privileged commands.

 ## State